release-notes/release-notes-spec/README.md

 All modification list items MUST be either string or an object with a **title** property.

+### Tags

+A modification in object notation MAY provide a list of **tags**.
+Each tag MUST be a string that SHOULD be treated case insensitive.

 ## Related Projects

 - [keep a changelog](http://keepachangelog.com)